jkarjala/gompet/README.md

 The clients receive commands from command line (each argument is a command, use quotes if command has whitespace), or from a file with paramter -f (each line is a command).
 Use "-" as filename for stdin.
+The commands are distributed to clients in random order, therefore they should not depend on each other if multiple clients are used.

-Alternatively, a template with variables $1 - $9 can be given with -t option.
+Alternatively, a command template with variables $1 - $9 can be given with -t option.
 In this case, the input file/stdin must contain tab-separated-values to be inserted in the variables in the template to construct the final command.
+This is very useful when testing different client protocols (e.g. http vs sql), the same variable input data can be used with different clients, only the template needs to change.

 See data folder for a few input file examples.
 For best throughput, use files with more than 500 lines (like the number-word examples), otherwise the file open/close overhead skews the results.

 The one letter options (and pprof) in usages below are implemented by the framework and thus common to all clients, the long options are specific to the clients.

 By default the tool sends commands as quickly as it can using a single client.
 The number of parallel clients can be configured with the -c option.
 Optionally the